Earth Day is on April 22nd and the environment is celebrated in Vancouver that week and later in April with the Party for the Planet and other events.

 Earth Day in Coquitlam

-There was an Earth Day Clean-Up in Coquitlam in 2022.
-The United Way BC initiative took place on April 22nd from 10:00 am until 12:00 pm.
-The event was at Mackin Park at 1046 Brunette Avenue.
-2023 details about the event are to be confirmed.
+There was an Earth Day Celebration and Clean-Up in 2024.
+The United Way BC initiative took place on April 20th from 10:00 am until 2:00 pm, and should take place at a similar time in 2025.

 Earth Day in Langley

-The City of Langley and the Langley Environmental Partners Society hosted a new Earth Day celebration in 2022.
-The event took place in Douglas Park which is located at 5403-5409 206th Street.
-It was on Saturday, April 23rd, between 10:00 am and 2:00 pm.
+The City of Langley and the Langley Environmental Partners Society hosted an Earth Day celebration at Douglas Park in 2024.
+The event was on Saturday, April 20th.
+Details for the 2025 event are TBC.

 Earth Day in Maple Ridge

-The 2023 edition of Earth Day in Maple Ridge takes place at Memorial Peace Park from 10:00 am to 2:00 pm on Saturday, April 22nd.
+The 2025 edition of Earth Day in Maple Ridge takes place at Memorial Peace Park on Saturday, April 26th.
+The event likely runs from 10:00 am to 2:00 pm but exact details are TBC.

-At the Maple Ridge celebrations there is a Freecycle event where people can bring their gently-used toys, books and clothing.
+At the Maple Ridge celebrations there’s a Freecycle event where people can bring their gently-used toys, books and clothing.
 At the same time and place they can find great “new-to-them” treasures to take home, all for free.
-Also at the event there is live entertainment, a selection of food trucks and a number of farmers’ market vendors.
+Also at the event is live entertainment, a selection of food trucks and a number of farmers’ market vendors.

-For more information about the 2023 event check out the Ridge Meadows Recycling Society website.
+For more information about the 2025 event, check out the Ridge Meadows Recycling Society website.

 Earth Day in Chilliwack

 The Chilliwack Vedder River Cleanup Society is a non-profit organization dedicated to keeping the Chilliwack Vedder River clean.
-In 2023, the organization hosts an April River Cleanup event on Saturday, April 22nd.
+In 2024, the organization hosted an April River Cleanup event on Saturday, April 20th.
+2025 details are TBC.

-The event takes place at Thompson Regional Park located at 48600 Chilliwack Lake Road.
-Everyone is asked to arrive between 8:30 and 9:30 am to register and pick up cleaning supplies.
-Then, everyone is free to clean the river until 1:30 pm at the latest.
-There are prizes available to win as well.
+Last year’s event took place at Thompson Regional Park located at 48600 Chilliwack Lake Road.
+Organizers asked participants to arrive between 8:30 am and 9:30 am to register and pick up cleaning supplies.
+Then, everyone could clean the river until 1:30 pm at the latest.
+There were prizes available to win as well.

-To learn more about the event, see the April River Cleanup Facebook page.
+To learn more about the 2024 event (which should be similar to 2025), see the April River Cleanup Facebook page.

 TIP #1: It’s Earth Day, so don’t drive your Hummer to the event.
 Ride your bike or take public transit if you can instead!